prysmaticlabs/documentation/website/docs/install/install-with-script.md

       <pre><code>./prysm.sh beacon-chain --http-web3provider=http://localhost:8545</code></pre>
     </TabItem>
     <TabItem value="goerli-prater">
-      <p>Download the genesis state from github into your <code>consensus</code> directory.
+      <p>Download the Prater genesis state from GitHub into your <code>consensus</code> directory.
 Then use the following command to start a beacon node that connects to your local execution node:</p>
       <pre><code>./prysm.sh beacon-chain --http-web3provider=http://localhost:8545 --prater --genesis-state=../genesis.ssz</code></pre>
     </TabItem>
     <TabItem value="ropsten">
-      <p>Download the genesis state from github into your <code>consensus</code> directory.
+      <p>Download the Ropsten genesis state from GitHub into your <code>consensus</code> directory.
 Then use the following command to start a beacon node that connects to your local execution node:</p>
       <pre><code>./prysm.sh beacon-chain --http-web3provider=http://localhost:8545 --prater --genesis-state=../genesis.ssz</code></pre>
     </TabItem>
   </Tabs>